postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/creating-workspaces.md

 <img alt="Visibility" src="https://assets.postman.com/postman-docs/visibility-options.jpg" width="400px"/>

 Once you've saved the changes, you will see notifications whenever changes are made to the public workspace.
-Click the bell icon on the top right corner to view the notification.
+Click the notification bell in the top right corner to view notifications.

 [![In app notification](https://assets.postman.com/postman-docs/visibility-app-notification.jpg)](https://assets.postman.com/postman-docs/visibility-app-notification.jpg)